decretist/Dissertation/Chapter4/pca.md

     the -*que* ending should actually be detached as an enclitic.

-    False positives over-represent the frequency of occurrence of the '-*que*’ enclitic as a conjunction by an order of magnitude.
+    False positives over-represent the frequency of occurrence of the -*que* enclitic as a conjunction by an order of magnitude.
-    Including all false positives makes 'xque' the 37th most frequent word in the sample, while excluding them makes it the 376th most frequent word.
-There are 55 occurrences of the word '*namque*', the most frequently occurring false positive.
+    Including all false positives makes *xque* the 37th most frequent word in the sample, while excluding them makes it the 376th most frequent word.
+There are 55 occurrences of the word *namque*, the most frequently occurring false positive.
-    Detaching the '-*que*' ending from '*namque*' overstates the frequency of '*nam*', making what is actually the 480th most frequent word appear to be the 130th, while making '*namque*', which is actually the 176th most frequent word in the samples when false positives are excluded, disappear from the list altogether.
+    Detaching the -*que* ending from *namque* overstates the frequency of *nam*, making what is actually the 480th most frequent word appear to be the 130th, while making *namque*, which is actually the 176th most frequent word in the samples when false positives are excluded, disappear from the list altogether.